cod3rkane/ai-scheduler/README.md

 An intelligent, automated scheduling platform that combines a Bipartite Matching algorithm with a Llama-powered AI assistant to manage workforce assignments seamlessly.

+You required a `GEMINI TOKEN`, please check the content on env.example.local, rename it to `env.local`

 For a quick start up in `development` mode, you can simply run:
 ```jsx
 npm run init